35percent/11tystarter/src/posts/southwark-council-ends-council-house-building.md

 #### What we think – 50% must become the new minimum

 We need a council house building programme because the private sector has failed to provide us with enough affordable housing.
 According to the Southwark Plan 2022 only 8% of the borough’s households can afford free-market housing, yet 65% of the new housing on private developments is exactly that – free-market.

+Southwark’s pledge to build 11,000 council homes was a laudable attempt to make up for this market failure.
+To hope that the private sector will now take up the slack left by endiing direct delivery, with ‘development parnerships’ looks like wishful thinking.
+The building industry’ problems that the two cabinet reports outline apply to the whole sector.
+Developers will factor these into viability assessments, along with profit margins set by themselves, to deliver as little affordable and social rented housing as possible.